infominer33/infominer33.github.io/index.md

 This is my most highly developed research project, to-date.
 The rise of Bitcoin has brought new life to the quest for a decentralized - vendor agnostic - identity layer for the internet, that began around the early 2000's.
 Today, we are closer than ever to a sensible approach to identity online.

-In my opinion, this is blockchain's breakthrough appplication, beyond currency, and will be the first to gain wide adoption.
+In my opinion, this is blockchain's breakthrough application, beyond currency, and will be the first to gain wide adoption.
 Decentralized Identity has a shorter road to mass adoption than the rest of "blockchain" because it has one of the oldest and most mature communities around it.

 ![](https://i.imgur.com/zRzLSdR.png)